swicg/general/statements/2025-09-05 ActivityPub vs AT Protocol.md

-# Statement on conversations pitting ActivityPub against AT Protocol
+# Statement on discussions of ActivityPub vs AT Protocol

 Date: 5th September 2025